 Dampness, rot and infestation

-Repair category 2
+Repair category 3

-Notes Above average damp readings, condensation and wood bore infestation related defects were noted within the property.
-A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.
+Notes Damp, rot and wood bore infestation related defects were found within the property.
+A reputable timber and damp specialist should carry out a full and thorough inspection of the entire property with exposure works prior to purchase.
+Droppings were noted within the property in places.

 Chimney stacks

-Repair category 2
+Repair category 3

-Notes Weathering was noted to the external chimney stacks along with cracked and bossed sections of render and frost damage to chimney pots.
-The chimneys are a possible source of water ingress.
-Repairs should be anticipated.
+Notes Weathering was noted to the external chimney stacks along with defective render and cracked and eroded stone.
+The chimneys are a possible source of internal water ingress.
+Repairs will be required in the short term.

-Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates were visible along with a corroded skylight.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
-There is a flat roof over the rear projection.
+Roofing inclu Roofing including roof space Repair category 2 Notes There was evidence of corroding roof nails within the roof void along with loose and broken roof slates, lifted ridging and corroded ridge clips externally.
+This would suggest that roof coverings require upgrading and at least a degree of regular ongoing maintenance and possible replacement/overhaul.
+The advice of a reputable roofing contractor should be obtained prior to purchase.
+There is a flat roof over the dormer projections.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
-It may be prudent to confirm the service history of the roof covering.
+There was evidence of condensation within the roof void and improved ventilation is recommended.

 Rainwater fittings

 Repair category 2

-Notes Some rainwater goods are of an older style and have suffered corrosion, with dripping sections noted along with a broken downpipe to the rear and vegetation growth.
-Maintenance is required.
+Notes Rainwater goods are generally of an older style and have suffered corrosion, with misaligned and dripping sections noted.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.